Type 2 Diabetes Guide

 • Avoid alcohol and drugs that can further alter your mood.

 While diabetes and mood swings don't necessarily go hand-in-hand, it's certainly not uncommon.
-A diabetic has to make lifestyle changes that affect the way they eat, sleep and live.
-Feeling good mentally will make living with the disease easier.
+People with diabetes have to make lifestyle changes that affect the way they eat, sleep and live.
+Feeling good mentally will make easier.

 The information on this website is based on our own research and personal experience, and is not a substitute for medical advice.
 Questions about your health and individual situation should be directed to your doctor.